-Students are encouraged to pay their bill online, but for those who prefer to pay in person, the Cashier’s Offices in Building M on the Southern Wake Campus and Building C on the Scott Northern Wake Campus will also be open as of July 20.
-These offices will operate Monday through Friday from 8:30 a.m. to 5:00 p.m.
-Face coverings and social distancing will be required.
+Students are encouraged to pay their bill online, but for those who prefer to pay in person, the Cashier’s Offices on the Southern Wake, Scott Northern Wake, RTP and Perry Health Sciences Campuses are open Monday through Friday from 8:00 a.m. – 5:00 p.m.
+Face coverings and social distancing are required.
 Online bill payment is easy and convenient on Self Service or the Wake Tech mobile app.
 Mail-in payments are also accepted.

 In an effort to provide all Wake Tech students with the academic services and resources needed to support their learning and success, the college will continue offering limited in-person and remote access to tutoring support through its Individualized Learning Center, reference and research support through its Libraries, and online learning and online teaching support through its eLearning and Instructional Design department.
-While most academic support needs can be met through web meeting, email, or phone, limited in-person assistance by appointment is available to help with specific special cases.
-To make an appointment, follow the links above.
-All students who access academic services in person must follow Wake Tech’s Safety Guidelines and Protocols, including mandatory face coverings and social distancing, and should not come to campus when feeling sick.
+While most academic support needs can be met through a web meeting, email, or phone, limited in-person assistance by appointment is available to help with specific special cases.
+To make an appointment, follow the links above or visit the Virtual Support Center.

 Wake Tech is committed to providing students with the online technology and resources they need for academic success in an online environment.
 As a nationally-recognized leader in online education, Wake Tech offers unparalleled e-learning and technology support to help students reach their goals and advance up the educational ladder into local employment and economic opportunities.